agernz/CS-410-Quiz-App/README.md

 Contains constants used in the program.

 ### DBManager.py
-Handles all database interractions for the program using sqlite.
+Handles all database interactions for the program using sqlite.
-The databse is used to store/retreive user's piazza credentials, quizzes, and all quiz questions.
+The database is used to store/retrieve user's piazza credentials, quizzes, and all quiz questions.

 ### PiazzaQuestions.py
 Wrapper for the unofficial piazza API.
 Used to login the user, check for new quizzes on piazza,